WEDDING CEREMONY MUSIC

 Recessional (Congratulations!!)

-Now the fun begins!
-We suggest uptempo music such as Jigs or Reels, eg. Haste to the Wedding, which will bring you on to the next part of your day….
+And now the fun begins!
+We suggest uptempo Irish tunes such as Jigs or Reels, eg. Haste to the Wedding, made famous by The Corrs recording, this brings you on to the next part of your day….
 The Wedding Reception.

 Music for your Irish Wedding Reception